 Categories: Professoriate Staff

-Applications are invited for appointment as Non-Tenure Track Assistant Professor in the School of Public Health (Ref.: 501979), to commence as soon as possible, on a three-year fixed-term basis with the possibility of renewal, subject to satisfactory performance and funding availability.
+Applications are invited for appointment as Non-Tenure Track Assistant Professor in the Division of Epidemiology and Biostatistics in the School of Public Health (Ref.: 500444), to commence as soon as possible on a three-year fixed-term basis, with the possibility of renewal subject to satisfactory performance.

-Applicants should possess a Ph.D. degree or equivalent in artificial intelligence, big data, computer science or a related discipline.
-They should demonstrate (i) evidence of international recognition and scholarship; (ii) the ability to work across disciplines towards new research initiatives; (iii) a strong track record of high-quality research as indicated by publications and external grants; and (iv) a strong commitment to engage students in inquiry-based learning at postgraduate level.
+Applicants should possess: (i) a Ph.D. degree or equivalent in artificial intelligence, big data, computer science or other related discipline; (ii) evidence of international recognition and scholarship; (iii) demonstrated ability to work across disciplines towards new research initiatives; (iv) a strong commitment to engage students in inquiry-based learning at postgraduate levels; and (v) a strong track record of high-quality research as indicated by publication record and external grants.

-The appointee will lead an innovative and well-funded research group that is open to interdisciplinary collaboration, with an aim to collate and curate massive, unique data resources and to develop novel, deep, frontier analytics in improving global public health.
-He/She will teach public health courses relevant to infectious diseases, epidemiology and biostatistics, in addition to supervising junior research staff and students.
-In the course of career development, the appointee is expected to contribute to the School’s strategic developments in academic and research collaborations locally, regionally and internationally.
+The appointee is expected to lead an innovative and well-funded research group that is open to interdisciplinary collaboration to collate and curate massive, unique data resources and to develop novel, deep, frontier analytics in improving global public health.
+He/She will also teach public health courses relevant to infectious diseases, epidemiology and biostatistics at postgraduate level; and supervise junior research staff and students.
+In the course of career development, he/she is expected to make substantial contributions to the School’s strategic developments in academic and research collaborations locally, regionally and internationally.

-The University only accepts online applications for the above post.
+The University only accepts online application for the above post.
 Applicants should apply online and upload an up-to-date C.V.
-Review of applications will start on October 12, 2020 and continue until December 31, 2020, or until the post is filled, whichever is earlier.
+Review of applications will start on September 30, 2020 and continue until November 30, 2020, or until the post is filled, whichever is earlier.